Justin Simmons (American football): 2019

-2020 season
+2020

-The Broncos placed the franchise tag on him on March 13, 2020.
-He signed the one-year tender worth $11.441 million on July 14, 2020.
+On March 13, 2020, the Denver Broncos placed the franchise tag on Simmons.
+On July 14, 2020, he signed the one-year tender worth $11.441 million on.

-In Week 2 against the Pittsburgh Steelers, Simmons led the team with 8 tackles and recorded his first interception of the season off a pass thrown by Ben Roethlisberger during the 26–21 loss.
-In Week 11 against the Miami Dolphins, with the Dolphins driving and trailing 20–13, Simmons intercepted a pass thrown by quarterback Ryan Fitzpatrick in the end zone with 1:05 left, halting the Dolphins comeback attempt and sealing a Broncos victory.
+On September 20, 2020, Simmons led the team with eight combined tackles (seven solo) and had a season-high two pass deflections while also making his first interception of the season thrown by Ben Roethlisberger during the 26–21 loss at the Pittsburgh Steelers.
+In Week 10, he racked up a season-high nine combined tackles (five solo) as the Broncos lost 12-37 at the Las Vegas Raiders.
+The following week, with the Dolphins driving and trailing 20–13, Simmons intercepted a pass thrown by quarterback Ryan Fitzpatrick in the end zone with 1:05 left, halting the Dolphins comeback attempt and sealing a Broncos victory.
 On December 21, 2020, Simmons was voted to the 2021 Pro Bowl.

-In Week 17 against the Las Vegas Raiders, Simmons recorded his career high fifth interception of the season off a pass thrown by Derek Carr during the 32–31 loss.
+On January 3, 2021, Simmons produced three combined tackles (two solo), tied a season-high with two pass deflections, and set a career-high by recording his fifth interception of the season off a pass thrown by Derek Carr during the 32–31 loss against the Las Vegas Raiders.
+He started in every game for the third consecutive season in 2020 and finished with a total of 96 combined tackles (77 solo), nine pass deflections, and a career-high five interceptions.
+His performance in 2020 earned his a spot as the 45th best player voted among by his peers in the NFL Top 100 Players of 2021.